Piabucus dentatus

-Piabucus dentatus, also called the chin tetra or the coastal piabucus, is a small freshwater fish from the rivers of South America.
-It has a wide range that includes multiple coastal drainage systems, and was once mistakenly cited from Peru.
+Piabucus dentatus, also called the chin tetra or the coastal piabucus, is a species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This species is found in coastal rivers of northern South America.
 Preferred habitats are generally high in silt content and are slow-moving, including floodplain streams and estuaries.

 It is one of the earliest known South American fish in Northern ichthyology, believed to have been recorded first in 1648.
 It did not have a standard scientific name until 1766, though it had an earlier description in 1763 without a binomial moniker.
 German botanist Joseph Gottlieb Kölreuter was responsible for the 1763 description, while Swedish taxonomist Carl Linnaeus prescribed its first true scientific name - Salmo argentinus - in 1766.

 Description

 Piabucus dentatus reaches a maximum length of 12.9 cm (5.1 in) SL (standard length), which makes it the largest of its genus.
 It has a generally slender body with a deep chest and long pectoral fins, which are characteristics that differentiate Piabucus from sister genus Iguanodectes.
 It is elongated and slight, with a compressed "torpedo" shape.
 It has a generally silvery color with a dark lateral stripe; its scales may reflect blue light ventrally, and its lateral line may contain yellow-gold and green.
 Congener Piabucus melanostoma has a distinctive patch of dark coloration on the lower jaw often absent in related species, but similar markings can be found on some specimens of P. dentatus.

 The presence of an adipose fin can be used to differentiate P. dentatus from its similar congeners.
 Notable morphometric characteristics include 80-84 perforated scales in the lateral line, 11 dorsal-fin rays, and 45-46 anal-fin rays.
 The dorsal and ventral fins are short, and the middle rays of the caudal fin are often pigmented, but the fins otherwise lack markings.
 Juvenile P. dentatus have rounder heads, smaller mouths, and a body that is proportionally elongate.
 Starting at a length of roughly 2 cm, juveniles start to resemble small adults.